GREEN IS THE NEW GOLD, A REFLECTION

 One can sense a healthy natural balance in this humble community abundant with resources that could be harnessed to maintain this simple, amazing way of living.

 Summit at the Summit

-July 8-9, 2016 would now become known as the pioneering days.
+July 8-9, 2016 would now become known as the pioneering days of collaboration between TMI and farmer families.
 For the very first time, Tambayayong Mainit, Inc.(TMI) together with the people of Brgy.
 Silop, piloted a collaboration in learning and sharing of ideas on organic farming.
 This was formally dubbed as a "Training-Workshop on Sustainable Nature Farming Technology Systems".